Welsh Springer Spaniel dog breed

 About the Welsh Springer Spaniel

-The Welsh Springer Spaniel is a very large sporting dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Welsh Springer Spaniel is an excellent choice for first-time dog owners.
+The Welsh Springer Spaniel is a medium sporting dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Welsh Springer Spaniel is an excellent choice for first-time dog owners.
 Typically standing 17 to 19 inches tall at the shoulder and weighing 35 to 55 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Sporting Dogs group, the Welsh Springer Spaniel brings a distinct combination of traits that sets it apart.
 The Welsh Springer Spaniel is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Welsh Springer Spaniel loves being close to its people and forms strong bonds with every member of the household.